pratham-jaiswal/linkedin-company-ratings/README.md

 - `/school/<school-id>/` - school<sup>1</sup> pages (no login required)
   > <sup>1</sup> "school" includes universities, colleges, bootcamps, training institutes, and some EdTech companies

-The extension automatically chooses the correct selector for each layout.
+The extension automatically chooses the correct selector for each layout and only injects UI on the supported URLs above (even though the script is loaded site-wide for seamless navigation detection).

 ---